A short computer-generated imagery (CGI) history

 The history of computer-generated imagery goes hand in hand with the history of the computer, as the computer evolved CGI effects became possible and gradually evolved over time.

-In the 1970′s CGI realy got a hold in the designing community.
+In the 1970′s CGI really got a hold in the designing community.
 With many people experimenting with new movie and designing techniques the technology rapidly evolved.
 Just a few years after moving a cat across the screen the 2D animator Peter Foldes created the first CGI animated short film drawn on a data tablet.
-Foldes also used the world’s first key frame animation software, invented by Nestor Burtnyk and Marceli Wein.
+Foldes also used the world’s first key frame animation software, which was invented by Nestor Burtnyk and Marceli Wein.

 New CGI developments followed shortly as a few months later in 1971 the first CGI was used in television programs.
 Two years later in 1973 the first 2D animated effect was realized by Yul Brynner in the point of view shot in Westworld.

 The first 3D computer-generated imagery was created in the film Futureworld in 1976.
 In a scene the hand and face of the actor was enhanced with the use CGI.
 Futureworld used 2D digital compositing to materialize characters over the background.

 After these first steps into discovering the possibilites of CGI a probably familiar man named George Lucas saw it’s possibilities.
 George Lucas conceived the popular Star Wars franchise which made use of top edge CGI effects at the time and many that were never seen before.
 The 1977 movie became a huge box office hit and became an inspiration for many CGI effects that followed.